Danish Mumtaz Siddiq, MD is Board Certified in Infectious Disease and Internal Medicine.

 Dr. Siddiq completed a fellowship in infectious diseases at Baylor College of Medicineand was awarded the position of Chief Fellow.
 Dr. Siddiq also holds an additional certificate of qualification from the Baylor College of Medicine and University of Texas School of Public Health in clinical scientist training program.
 He completed his internal medicine residency also at Baylor College and received his Bachelor of Medicine Bachelor of Surgery (MBBS) from prestigious Aga Khan University in Pakistan.

-Dr. Siddiq specializes in infectious disease at Oak Hill Hospital.
+Dr. Siddiq specializes in infectious diseases at Oak Hill Hospital.
 He is a member of the Infectious Diseases Society of America, the American Medical Association, and the American College of Physicians.

 Dr. Siddiq's interests are wide and varied as he has done research and trials on the prevention of several diseases including urinary tract infections (UTIs), HIV, hepatitis B, and has assisted in organ and hematologic transplants.